Carbon Hill, Alabama: Mark Chambers controversies

 Mark Chambers was appointed to the mayoralty in 2014.
 He won a full mayoral term in 2016.
 On June 5, 2019, Chambers made national news when local news outlet WBRC reported that Chambers made three public posts on Facebook with derogatory and threatening statements aimed at members of the LGBT community, including:

 We live in a society where homosexuals lecture us on morals, transvestites lecture us on human biology, baby killers lecture us on human rights and socialists lecture us on economics.
 The only way to change it would be to kill the problem out.
 I know it’s bad to say but without killing them out there’s no way to fix it.

 He also called immigrants "ungrateful" and initially denied writing the inflammatory social media post to a reporter.

 Chambers later apologized for the posts, which were deleted, and in an interview with a local newspaper revealed having no intention to resign.

 Following social media posts on June 25, 2020, by the Alabama Crimson Tide football team supportive of the Black Lives Matter movement, Chambers commented on Facebook, "I got several Alabama pictures for sale Nick Sabin (sic) and the Tide is done in my opinion...
 Their sorry ass political views is why their (sic) getting out of my house...
 When you put Black lives before all lives they can kiss my ass."
 By June 28, Chambers's comments had been deleted.
-He subsequently resigned from the mayoralty, and was replaced by councilor April Kennedy Herron.
+He subsequently resigned, and was replaced by councilwoman April Kennedy Herron.

 Geography

 Carbon Hill was begun as a small mining town in extreme western Walker County.
-The city is located at (33.890690, -87.524307).

 According to the U.S. Census Bureau, the city has a total area of 5.6 sqmi, of which 5.5 sqmi is land and 0.1 sqmi (0.90%) is water.